 Ottawa River is one of the iconic rivers in the country to visit.

 The Madawaska River and surrounding region is a unique beauty to experience for leaf peepers.
-Flowing through the provinces of Canada and Quebec, the Madawaska River is an enthralling beauty to experience.
+Flowing through the provinces of Ontario and Quebec, the Madawaska River is an enthralling beauty to experience.

-The route of the river is ornamented with rugged terrains, forests, waterfalls, and most importantly stunning flashy foliage.
+The river’s route is ornamented with rugged terrains, forests, waterfalls, and, most importantly, stunning, flashy foliage.
 The autumn season is best for people to experience the natural beauty of this vibrant foliage.

-Another remarkable thing about the river region is the Madawaska Valley which is home to many communities, art shops, and cultural events.
+Another remarkable thing about the river region is the Madawaska Valley, home to many communities, art shops, and cultural events.
 More importantly, the area introduces rural Ontario to visitors.

 The surrounding region comprises wildlife viewing and birdwatching opportunities for nature lovers.
-Just like other rivers in Ontario, the Madawaska River also offers ample water-based activities to tourists.
+Like other rivers in Ontario, the Madawaska River also offers ample water-based activities to tourists.

 The place is an ideal destination for a breakthrough from the metropolitan hustle and bustle.
-There are various accommodation and camping options here to promise a comfortable stay amidst nature.
+Various accommodation and camping options promise a comfortable stay amidst nature.
 This tourism aspect further nurtures the economic growth of the local population.

 Madawaska River is an attraction to experience on the lands of the province of Ontario.